SumiSastri/NextJs-v13/README.md

 3) Server Components
 4) Link and Image Components
 5) Data fetching with mocks & mock server json-server which is an npm package
+6) Authenticated REST routes with MongoDB and bcrypt tokens

 _Repo access & scripts_